dojo/docs/dojo/objectToQuery.rst

 Introduction
 ============

 This function is one of many helpers used by the dojo Xhr subsystem for handling AJAX style requests.
 This particular function takes a JavaScript object and converts it to a query string suitable to append onto a URI.
 This function is useful in constructing URIs quickly and cleanly, with the proper special character encoding.
-The resultant query string can be converted back to a JavaScript object by the function `dojo.queryToObject  <dojo/queryToObject>`_
+The resultant query string can be converted back to a JavaScript object by the function :ref:`dojo.queryToObject  <dojo/queryToObject>`

 =====
 Usage